RyanParsley/rpdc/src/content/blog/2025/2025-08-31-posse-astro-integration.md

 alternative implementation details.

 Getting this working required diving deeper into Astro's API.
-Not gonna lie, the idea of using an Astro Integration came from me using OpenCode as a rubber duck I've wired up a few 3rd party integrations but making a custom one hadn't occurred to me.
-I'm glad I went through the effort though because testing is way easier and using Astro hooks feels more right than previous approach.
+Not gonna lie, the idea of using an Astro Integration came from me using OpenCode as a rubber duck.
+I've wired up a few 3rd party integrations but making a custom one hadn't occurred to me.
+I'm glad I went through the effort though because testing is way easier and using Astro hooks feels more right than the previous approach did.

 ### What that looks like